steph-sabotasan/PaperPiAI/README.md

 ![Blooming Great!](https://raw.githubusercontent.com/dylski/PaperPiAI/refs/heads/main/assets/paperpiai_examples.jpg)

-Running stable diffusion on device has the advantage that once set up the device is

 Once set up the picture frame is fully self-sufficient, able to generate unique images with no internet access until the end of time (or a hardware failure - which ever comes first).

 Each image takes about 30 minutes to generate and about 30 seconds to refresh to the screen.